Skip to main content

 Communication Settings

-• SMANetCom and the LSAMDataRetriever first use the Fully Qualified Domain Name for communication if it is specified.
+• SMANetCom and the LSAMDataRetriever first use the Fully Qualified Domain Name for communication if specified.
 If not specified, they look for a TCP/IP address.
-If that is not specified, they use the Machine Name for communication.
+If that is not specified, they use the machine name.

 • There is no validation on the text, and up to 4000 characters are allowed.

-• TCP/IP Address (Optional): Defines the TCP/IP address of the LSAM machine.
-This definition discontinues the conversion of a machine name to a TCP/IP address by the Host file or by DNS.
+• TCP/IP Address (Optional): Defines the TCP/IP address of the agent machine.
+This setting stops the conversion of a machine name to a TCP/IP address by the hosts file or by DNS.

 • If specified, this field requires a valid IPv4 or IPv6 address.

-• SMA NetCom Identifier (Optional): Defines a unique SMANetCom name to the LSAM.
+• SMA NetCom Identifier (Optional): Defines a unique SMANetCom name for the agent.
 To increase bandwidth for very large installations, an OpCon administrator may configure multiple instances of SMANetCom.

-• SMA Communications Protocol: Defines the method by which SMANetCom communicates with the LSAM.
-This setting is a read-only parameter for informational purposes.
-Only the platform-specific data migration script can change the value.
+• SMA Communications Protocol: Defines the method by which SMANetCom communicates with the agent.
+This is a read-only parameter for informational purposes only.
+Only the platform-specific data migration script can change this value.
 Values include:

 • Legacy, Non-XML